salesforce/lwc-rfcs/text/0000-scoped-slots-light-dom.md

 ```

 ### Ownership and styling implication
 Standard slots and scoped slots are identical with respect to ownership.
 The slotted content is owned by the parent component.
-This had direct implications in terms of styling.
+This has direct implications in terms of styling.
 If the parent component has a scoped stylesheet associated with it, the styles also apply to the scoped slot content.

 ### Validations
 Validation of scoped slot usage between parent and component is handled at runtime.